 Quebec has a special arrangement with the Federal government of Canada and has its own rules for choosing immigrants, including its own program to select skilled workers.
-Of course, once immigrants are granted permanent residency or citizenship they are free to reside in any province/territory under Section 6 of the “Canadian Charter of Rights and Freedoms”.
+Of course, once immigrants are granted permanent residency or citizenship they are free to reside in any province/territory of Canada.

-Under Canadian Immigration law, immigrants to Canada are classified by 4categories :
+Under Canadian Immigration Law, immigrants to Canada are classified into 4 categories:

 - Economic: Applicants who are Business investors, skilled workers & caregivers